Fohdeesha/quanta-brocade/documentation/revert.md

 ## Booting Quanta
-You now have u-boot in the proper section of the PowerPC flash.
-Now we just need to reboot!
+You now have u-boot in the proper section of flash - we just need to reboot.
 The "reset" command in Brocade's bootloader is bugged (will just freeze), so to make it reboot you must pull power to the switch, then re-apply.
 It should boot up to a u-boot prompt:

 ```
 =>
 ```
-Now we must set the MAC address for fastpath.
+Now we must set the MAC address for u-boot and Fastpath.
 Your chassis MAC should be on a sticker on the side of the unit generally, or you can [generate a random MAC.](https://www.miniwebtool.com/mac-address-generator/)  Either way, replace the MAC in the command below with your target MAC, making sure to adhere to the same formatting:

 ```
 setenv ethaddr 54:AB:3A:42:0B:42
 saveenv
 reset
 ```
-After it reboots back into u-boot, we can now boot fastpath in order to flash it.
-We need to set our temporary IP address plus the IP of our tftp server, then pull the image and boot it:
+After it reboots back into u-boot, we can now boot Fastpath in order to flash it.
+First we need to set our temporary IP address plus the IP of our tftp server, then pull the image and boot it:

 ```
 setenv ipaddr 192.168.1.50